OPS-E2E-PPE/VBA-Docs/api/PowerPoint.LegendEntry.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

-Use  **[LegendEntries](PowerPoint.Legend.LegendEntries.md)** ( _index_ ), where _index_ is the legend entry index number, to return a single **LegendEntry** object.
+Use **[LegendEntries](PowerPoint.Legend.LegendEntries.md)** (_index_), where _index_ is the legend entry index number, to return a single **LegendEntry** object.
 You cannot return legend entries by name.

 The index number represents the position of the legend entry in the legend. `LegendEntries(1)` is at the top of the legend, and `LegendEntries(LegendEntries.Count)` is at the bottom.
 The following example changes the font for the text of the legend entry at the top of the legend (this is usually the legend for series one) for the first chart in the active document.